 All new FWIS course proposals are discussed by a committee composed of tenure-track and non tenure-track faculty from the Program in Writing and Communication and its Faculty Advisory Board.
 Proposals are also reviewed by the Vice Provost for Academic Affairs.
 This process ensures that FWIS courses are content-driven, communication-intensive, rigorous, and appropriate for first-year students.

 My department has a large 100 or 200 level survey class.
 Can I teach an independent section of this course as a FWIS?

 Yes.
 It will require a new course number under the FWIS designation.
 FWIS courses cannot be cross-listed.

-Can I send my students to the CWOVC for assistance with their FWIS assignments?
+Can I send my students to the CAPC for assistance with their FWIS assignments?